What are VOCs?

 How does this compare to $200 monitors sold online?

 The photoionization device we use on our project costs over $6,000.
 The air quality monitors sold online typically use a heated metal oxide semiconductor sensor that costs $10.
 The cheap sensors provide unreliable data that we consider to be useless.
 Although these cheap devices give you a number, it cannot be trusted or relied upon.
 These monitors generally do a good job of measuring temperature and humidity, but utterly fail when trying to measure VOCs.

 What if you find a problem?

 The few other companies that do VOC testing may be proficient at collecting the samples, but they will likely stumble when it comes to interpreting the results.
 They will likely give you a list of dozens of VOCs found and leave you to figure out the difference between 1,4 dichlorobenzene and trichloroethylene.
 We compare your results to a number of exposure guidelines from organizations such as OSHA and EPA.
-Because of our vast experience with air testing, we can let you know if the results were normal for your type of space, or elevated.
+Because of our vast experience with air testing, we can let you know if the results are normal for your type of space.

 What does VOC testing cost?

-Call our office now at (312) 920-9393 for a customized quote.
+Call our office now at (312) 920-9393 or fill out our Get a Quote form for a customized quote.
 We would love the opportunity to help you solve your air quality problem!
 There are options that cover a wide range of pricing.
 Perhaps you are interested in a quick screening of the total VOCs without interest in the individual chemicals present.
 Or maybe you would like to do detailed laboratory tests throughout your space to exactly characterize what is happening to your indoor air quality.
 Following a short discussion on the phone, we can propose a course of action that meets your budget and provides a level of service that meets your needs.